 Ebb and Flow

-A collaborative installation by Megan Singleton and May Babcock.
+Ebb and Flow I, Megan Singleton and May Babcock, Handmade Paper Pulp from Mississippi River Mud, Abaca, Cotton, American Lotus, 25 ft x 12ft, 2016.
+Installed at the Springfield Art Association M.G.
+Nelson Family Gallery, Springfield, IL.
 Based on watershed maps of the Missouri, Mississippi, and Blackstone Rivers, and incorporating Mississippi River Mud and American Lotus.

 Ebb and Flow II, Megan Singleton and May Babcock, Handmade Paper Pulp from Abaca, Cotton, Japanese Knotweed, Phragmites australis, Eurasian water-milfoil, Variable Milfoil, Inflated Bladderwort, Codium fragile, Heterosiphonia japonica, laser-cut handmade paper, 20ft x 14ft, 2017.
 Installed at the Granoff Center for the Creative Arts, August 2017-June 2018, Brown Arts Initiative (BAI) Annual Mural, Brown University, Providence, RI